danfuzz/samizdat/doc/samizdat-0-lib/library-conditional.md

 The return value from this function is whatever was returned by the consequent function that was called (including void).
 If no consequent was called, this returns void.

+This function is identical to `ifIs`, except that in the value case, this function calls the consequent function with an argument, whereas `ifIs` calls it with no arguments.

 #### `loop(function) <> !.`